 Provision for pupils with special educational needs and disabilities is a matter for the academies as a whole.
 It is each teacher's responsibility to provide for pupils with SEN in his/her class, and to be aware that these needs may be present in different learning situations.
 All staff are responsible for helping to meet an individual's special educational needs and for following the academies' procedures for identifying, assessing and making provision to meet those needs.
-The ARC (Academy Review Committee), in co-operation with the Heads of School, has a legal responsibility for determining the policy and provision for pupils with SEN. It maintains a general overview and has appointed a representative governor (the SEN governor), who takes particular interest in this aspect of the school.
-The LIT SEN Governor - Mrs Cathy Ward will ensure that:
+The Review Board with the Headteacher, has a legal responsibility for determining the policy and provision for pupils with SEN and will ensure that: